stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-responding-to-the-requests-of-seeds-of-soldarity.md

 * Despair and anxiety followed by determination, upon receiving an email from a major media outlet
 * Gratitude, love, hope and rectitude, upon seeing [thisisstephenreid.com](https://thisisstephenreid.com) which acknowledges the significant learning journey I've been on since 2017
 * Acceptance, sadness, regret and remorse for the hurt I caused and contributed to

+With time, there may be more that I feel able to share.

 I hope that real healing for everyone involved is possible.
 It would mean a lot to me if this letter were published on [whoisstephenreid.com](https://whoisstephenreid.com).